 Your Logo Sets the Tone

-When you decide on a logo concept, you don’t just choose a design that represents your company name, but you set the foundation for your entire brand appearance.
-Many eCommerce entrepreneurs rush through this step only so they can upload it to their website and get going.
+When you decide on a logo concept, you don’t just choose a design representing your company name, but you set the foundation for your entire brand appearance.
+Many eCommerce entrepreneurs rush through this step only to upload it to their website and get going.
 Your logo comes first and should inform the design choices for your website.
 Make sure you take your time to carefully choose your logo font(s), color scheme, graphic, and layout.
 It’s best to try a few different concepts and then gather feedback from your business partners and other stakeholders.
 You can either hire a graphic designer to create a few different designs or use a free tool like the GraphicSprings Logo Maker.

 Branding Your eCommerce Store

 Given that you will be operating an eCommerce shop, the next natural step is to publish a fantastic online store.
-These days there are countless options available in terms of eCommerce templates if you don’t want to do a custom build.
+These days there are countless options available in eCommerce templates if you don’t want to do a custom build.
 Either route is beautiful as long as it meets your requirements, such as payment processing, inventory tracking, CMS, shopping cart, etc. After all, the prettiest branding doesn’t benefit you if you can’t process orders.
 As mentioned above, the logo should give you a visual direction for the website.
 Incorporate the primary and secondary logo colors across your website.
 Pro-tip, find out the exact file dimensions for your eCommerce CMS before uploading your logo.
 This will guarantee your logo will be high-resolution.

 Be Consistent Across Your Social Media Channels